-Anthony has published in the areas of security studies, international ethics, war and peace, Australian culture and foreign policy, Southeast Asian security, Middle-East conflict, refugees, terrorism, and political and international relations theory.
-He is the author of Uranium (Polity Press, 2017), Ethics and Global Security: A Cosmopolitan Approach (with Katrina Lee-Koo and Matt McDonald, Routledge 2014), Beyond Security Ethics and Violence: War Against The Other (Routledge, 2007), Fear of Security: Australia's Invasion Anxiety (2nd ed.
-Cambridge University Press, 2008), and editor of Global Insecurity: Futures of Global Chaos and Governance (with Rita Parker, Palgrave, 2017), Ethical Security Studies: A New Research Agenda (with Jonna Nyman, Routledge 2016) and (with Matt McDonald) Critical Security in the Asia-Pacific (Manchester, 2007).
-His current interests include global environmental change and the Anthropocene, cosmopolitanism, new security agendas, human security, and green political thought.
+He is author of Uranium (Polity Press, 2017), Ethics and Global Security: A Cosmopolitan Approach (with Katrina Lee-Koo and Matt McDonald, Routledge 2014), Beyond Security Ethics and Violence: War Against The Other (Routledge, 2007), Fear of Security: Australia's Invasion Anxiety (2nd edn.
+Cambridge University Press, 2008; 1st edn.
+Pluto Press, 2001).
+He is editor of Global Insecurity: Futures of Global Chaos and Governance (with Rita Parker, Palgrave, 2017), Ethical Security Studies: A New Research Agenda (with Jonna Nyman, Routledge 2016), Nuclear Politics: Beyond Positivism (Critical Studies on Security, 2016) and (with Matt McDonald) Critical Security in the Asia-Pacific (Manchester, 2007).

 He has published scholarly work in Nature, The Review of International Studies, International Political Sociology, Angelaki, Ethics and International Affairs, Global Policy, Earth System Governance, Critical Studies on Security, and International Affairs.